 ----------------

 - **Season:** late autumn to early spring is best.
 Summer brings haze by late morning.
+Our [best months guide](/blog/best-time-to-see-mount-fuji) has a year of month-by-month data.

 - **Day-after-rain rule:** the day after a front passes is often golden.